 When animals die or are slaughtered on farms, carcasses and parts that are unfit for use as food should be disposed of properly.
-Premises should be promptly cleaned in a manner that prevents any infectious or toxic health hazard to domestic or wild animals or humans.
+Safe and environmentally responsible disposal of animal carcasses, whether an individual death or during significant mortality events, is an essential consideration.
+Premises should be promptly cleaned in a manner that prevents any infectious or toxic health hazard to domestic or wild animals or people.
 Information on the safe and lawful disposal of carcasses can be obtained from local environmental protection agencies.
 When the circumstances under which death has occurred suggest a transmissible disease or toxic hazard, the nearest animal health official should be notified immediately.

 As general precautions, persons handling carcasses and disinfectants should wear protective clothing and be properly equipped to complete the tasks of disposition and disinfection.
 The method of disposal should preclude contamination of soil, air, and water.
 Hides and other parts of animals that have succumbed to infectious diseases or toxins should be safely disposed of and not retained for use.

-Sheep or cattle diagnosed with or suspected of being affected by scrapie (see Scrapie) or bovine spongiform encephalopathy (see Bovine Spongiform Encephalopathy), respectively, must not be rendered.
+There are restrictions on carcass disposal for cattle ≥30 mo old because of specified risk materials (tissues in which prions that cause bovine spongiform encephalopathy [BSE] concentrate).
+Sheep or cattle diagnosed with or suspected of being affected by scrapie (see Scrapie) or BSE (see Bovine Spongiform Encephalopathy), respectively, must not be rendered.
 The preferred means of disposal for these animals is incineration, although they may also be buried (see below).

 When a site acceptable to the local environmental protection agency is available, burial is usually the preferred method of disposal.
 In selecting a burial site, it is necessary to consider the adequacy of soil depth and to avoid underground electrical cables, water pipes, gas pipes, septic tanks, and water wells.
+The prevention of secondary toxicosis or exposure to infectious agents to scavengers or groundwater must be considered (eg, the burial of a carcass infected with blastomycosis could potentially contaminate the soil thereafter).
 The burial pit or trench should be at least 2.3 m wide and 3 m deep (7 × 9 ft).
 The pit is a cave-in hazard and must not be entered without proper shoring, and any other appropriate precautions should be taken.
-At this depth, 1.3 m 2 (15 ft2) of floor space will accommodate a mature bovine or equine carcass, 5 mature pigs or sheep, 100 mature chickens, or 40 mature turkeys.
+At this depth, 1.3 m2 (15 ft2) of floor space will accommodate a mature bovine or equine carcass, 5 mature pigs or sheep, 100 mature chickens, or 40 mature turkeys.
 For each additional meter (3 ft) in depth, the number of animals per 1.3 m2 of floor space may be doubled.
 Contaminated litter, soil, manure, feed, milk, or other material should be placed in the pit with the carcasses and covered with at least 2 m (6 ft) of soil.
 The covering soil should not be compacted.
 Decomposition and gas formation cause cracking, bubbling, and leaking of fluids from a compacted burial site.
 The soil should be mounded and neatly graded.

-Burning in an incinerator that is operated in compliance with local laws and ordinances is an excellent means for disposing of one or a few carcasses and is the preferred means for sheep with scrapie and cattle with bovine spongiform encephalopathy.
+Burning in an incinerator that is operated in compliance with local laws and ordinances is an excellent means to dispose of one or a few carcasses and is the preferred means for sheep with scrapie and cattle with BSE.

 Burning carcasses in an open site should be done only when legally permitted.
 Burning poultry carcasses should be considered only when burial is not feasible.
 The burn site should be away from public view and on flat, open ground that is clear of buildings, hay or straw stacks, overhead cables, and shallow underground pipes or cables.
 Locations upwind from houses, farm buildings, roads, or populated areas, and those from which precipitation runoff may contaminate the environment, should be avoided.